hantsy/building-restful-apis-with-springmvc-gitbook/getting-started.md

    Every configuration should be annotated with `@Configuration`.

+   It is recommended to slipt the configurations into different classes by categories. eg. In this sample the configuration classes includes:

+   * `AppConfig` is the base configuration.
+   * `DataSourceConfig` is the configuration for `DataSource`.
+   * `JpaConfig` is the configuration for JPA and transacation.
+   * `DataJpaConfig` is the configuration for Spring Data JPA extension support.
+   * `SecurityConfig` is the Spring Security configuration.
+   * `Jackson2ObjectMapperConfig` is the customized Jackson `ObjectMapper` bean.
+   * `MessageSourceConfig` is the configuration for `MessageSource`.
+   * `WebConfig` is the configuration for Spring MVC.
+   * `SwaggerConfig` is the configuration for Swagger schema APIs.

    `@ComponentScan` defines the component scanning strategy for loading Spring `Component` at the application starts up.

    The **excludeFilters** property define rules to exclude some components. `AppConfig` only scans none web beans, and `WebConfig` only scan web relates beans.